 Sue: Uh oh, here comes Yoda again.

-The Guardian instructs the Doctor to set the Doomsday weapon to self-destruct.
+The Doctor sets the Doomsday weapon to self-destruct.

-Sue: Why didn’t they just do that earlier?
-Or is it because the walnut baby couldn’t reach it with his tiny arms?
-And don’t you think a self-destruct lever should be protected a little bit more than that?
-You could easily knock against it by mistake and blow yourself up.
+Sue: Why didn’t they do that earlier?
+Is it because the walnut baby couldn’t reach the lever with his tiny arms?

 Sue: The Master runs like a girl!

-The Doctor and Jo manage to escape just as the city – and the weapon – explode behind them.
+The Doctor and Jo escape as the city explodes behind them.

 Sue: Why kill all the natives like that?
-It’s not their fault!
-That seems a bit extreme.
+It wasn’t their fault!
+That was a bit extreme.

-Sue: The Master’s TARDIS just popped out of the frame and he’s not being controlled by the Time Lords, so that blows the fans’ theory out of the water.
-All you are left with now is an incompetent director.
+Sue: The Master’s TARDIS just popped out of shot, and he isn’t controlled by the Time Lords, so that blows that theory out of the water.
+All you’re left with now is an incompetent director.

 Sue: Yay!
 The Brig!
 I’ve missed him.

-Sue: They’ve only been gone a few seconds.
-That’s pretty clever.
+Sue: So they’ve only been gone a few seconds.
+That’s clever.

-Sue: The last episode was very weak.
-The first four episodes were great – it was heading for tops marks at one point – but the alien creatures let it down.
+Sue: The final episode was very weak.
+The first four episodes were great – it was actually heading for top marks at one point – but the alien creatures let it down.
 And even though I like the Master, was he really necessary?
 His inclusion felt like a contractual obligation.
-In fact, the plot was really good until it started to go a bit mad towards the end.
-The acting was pretty good, too.
+In fact, the plot was pretty good until it went a bit mad towards the end.
+The acting was quite good, too.
 It’s a tough one.
-I’ve certainly seen a lot worse.
-I’ll give it a respectable -
+I’ve seen a lot worse.
+Yeah, I think I’ll give it a respectable:

 Me: Phew.
-Any higher than a six and I would have instigated divorce proceedings.
+Anything higher than a six and I would have divorced you.

-Sue: I don’t see what your problem is with this story.
+Sue: I don’t see what your problem is.
 Can I mark it up to an eight, just to annoy you?

-Me: If you do, I’ll grow a moustache.
+Me: I’ll grow a moustache if you do.